 Head Stack Assembly

-It refers to the inside of a hard drive where numerous platters are piled upon each other.
-It is a mechanism consisting of a read or writes heads on the surface and beneath each platter where data is scripted.
+The inside of a hard drive where numerous platters are stacked, with read/write heads on the surface and data scripted beneath each platter.

 Headerless Format

-The insufficiency of header or I.D. fields ensures high format effectiveness and increased user magnitude.
+The lack of header or ID fields in a format ensures high effectiveness and a significant user base.

 High-Level Format

-It is referred to as quick formatting as it is a fast operation where vacant file systems are set up for storing and receiving new data.
-A high-level format should be implemented on a new hard drive before it can be used.
+Quick formatting is a fast operation that sets up vacant file systems for storing and receiving new data, whereas a high-level format is implemented on a new hard drive before it can be used.

 Host